Marcin Wicha

-Marcin Wicha (born 1972, in Warsaw, Polish People's Republic) is a Polish graphic designer, children's author, and essayist.
+Marcin Wicha (1972 – 24 January 2025) was a Polish graphic designer, children's author, and essayist.

-Early life
+Background

-Wicha was born in Warsaw in 1972, to a family of Jewish origin the son of Piotr Wicha (1946-2006), an architect, and his wife, Joanna Rabanowska-Wicha (1946-2015), the grandson of Jan Rabanowski from his father's side, who was a politician and minister of communications of Poland during the Communist period and of Władysław Wicha from his mother's side, who served as Ministry of Interior.
+Wicha was born in Warsaw, Poland in 1972, to a family of Jewish origin.
+He was the son of Piotr Wicha (1946–2006), an architect, and his wife, Joanna Rabanowska-Wicha (1946–2015); the grandson of Jan Rabanowski from his mother's side, a politician and minister of communications of Poland during the Communist period, and of Władysław Wicha from his father's side, who served as Minister of Interior.
+Wicha died on 24 January 2025, at the age of 52.

 Career

-He has been a cartoonist for the Catholic weekly magazine Tygodnik Powszechny, and has contributed cartoons to the monthly magazine Charaktery and the daily newspaper Gazeta Wyborcza.

-He has written a number of children's books.
+Wicha was a cartoonist for the Catholic weekly magazine Tygodnik Powszechny, and contributed cartoons to the monthly magazine Charaktery and the daily newspaper Gazeta Wyborcza.
+He wrote a number of children's books.

 His 2017 book Rzeczy, których nie wyrzuciłem received the 2017 Polityka Passport for literature, the 2018 Nike Literary Award, and the Witold Gombrowicz Literary Award, and was shortlisted for the Gdynia Literary Prize.
 It was translated into English and published in 2021 under the title Things I Didn't Throw Out.
 It is partly an autobiographical novel and partly a meditation on the loss of loved ones.
 In translation it was awarded a PEN Translates Award by English PEN in 2021.